Clean Energy Innovation Hub

 2. As fuel for a 5kW Panasonic fuel cell that support power supply to warehouse workshops at Jandakot (when its primary sources of power – solar and batteries – are depleted)

-3. As a blended fuel with natural gas for use by approximately 3000 domestic residential users in the suburbs around ATCOs facilities in Jandakot.
-ATCO is currently blending hydrogen at 2 per cent with approval to increase to a maximum 10 per cent me.
+3. As a blended fuel with natural gas for use by approximately 3,200 domestic residential users in the suburbs around ATCOs facilities in Jandakot.
+ATCO is currently blending hydrogen at up to 10 per cent.

 4. As a fuel source for a passenger vehicle hydrogen dispenser to enabling hydrogen fuel cell vehicles to be refuelled.